top of page

 Student Involvement

-In the fall semester of 2018, we collaborated with College of Charleston Professor of Art and Architectural History, Dr. Nathaniel Walker to engage college students in proposing memorial designs.
-Dr. Walker taught a class that focused on Landscapes of Memory.
-In his class, the students studied monuments and memorials from around the world, with a focus on African design traditions and the many contested monuments in the U.S. South.
+In the fall of 2018, we partnered with Dr. Nathaniel Walker, Professor of Art and Architectural History at the College of Charleston, to involve college students in imagining possible memorial designs.
+Dr. Walker taught a course titled Landscapes of Memory, in which students studied monuments and memorials from around the world—with a special focus on African design traditions and the ongoing debates surrounding monuments in the U.S. South.

-The students presented their proposed designs for a memorial for the Anson Street Ancestors at the Rise Up: Summoning the Power and Presence of African Ancestors in Charleston event that we hosted at the College of Charleston on November 7th, 2018.
-Following the event, the students updated their designs based upon community feedback that they had received and these proposed designs were exhibited at the Addlestone Library at the College of Charleston and at the City of Charleston's Cannon Street Arts Center in 2019.
+As part of the course, students developed design proposals for a memorial honoring the Anson Street Ancestors.
+They presented their ideas at Rise Up: Summoning the Power and Presence of African Ancestors in Charleston, a public event we hosted at the College of Charleston on November 7, 2018.
+After receiving thoughtful feedback from community members at the event, the students revised their designs.
+These updated proposals were later exhibited at the College’s Addlestone Library at the College of Charleston and at the City of Charleston's Cannon Street Arts Center in 2019.

 Monumental Decisions

-When the Anson Street Ancestors were reinterred on May 4th, 2019, Mayor John Tecklenburg promised that a memorial would be built to honor them.
-At the time, a small bronze plaque was placed by the vault on George Street where the Ancestors are now buried.
+Later that spring, on May 4, 2019, the Anson Street Ancestors were reinterred with care and ceremony.
+During the reinterment, Charleston Mayor John Tecklenburg publicly committed to building a permanent memorial in their honor.
+At that time, a small bronze plaque was installed beside the burial vault on George Street where the Ancestors now rest.

 IMG_20190227_191625_edited.jpg